dougeby/IntuneDocs/InTuneDocs/DeployUse/keep-windows-pcs-up-to-date-with-software-updates-in-microsoft-intune.md

 author: robstackmsft
 ---
 # Keep Windows PCs up to date with software updates in Microsoft Intune
-[!INCLUDE[wit_firstref](./includes/wit_firstref_md.md)] can help you to secure your managed computers in a number of ways, including the management of software updates that keep your computers up to date by ensuring the latest patches and software updates are quickly installed.
+Microsoft Intune can help you to secure your managed computers in a number of ways, including the management of software updates that keep your computers up to date by ensuring the latest patches and software updates are quickly installed.

-If you have not yet installed the [!INCLUDE[wit_firstref](./includes/wit_firstref_md.md)] client on your computers, see [Install the Windows PC client with Microsoft Intune](install-the-windows-pc-client-with-microsoft-intune.md).
+If you have not yet installed the Intune client on your computers, see [Install the Windows PC client with Microsoft Intune](install-the-windows-pc-client-with-microsoft-intune.md).

 When new updates are available from Microsoft Update, or you have created a third-party update, and they are applicable to your managed computers, a notification is displayed on the **Overview** page of the **Updates** workspace.
 After you click this notification link, you can then perform various operations like viewing more information about the update, approving or declining the update, and viewing the computers that will install the update if it is approved.